Multi-Time Attention Networks for Irregularly Sampled Time Series: Related Work

-Another line of work has looked at using observations from the future as well as from the past for interpolation. \citet{Yoon2017,Yoon18} presented an approach based on the multi-directional RNN (M-RNN) that can leverage observations from the relative past and future of a given time point. \citet{shukla2019} proposed the interpolation-prediction network framework, consisting of several semi-parametric RBF interpolation layers that interpolate multivariate, sparse, and irregularly sampled input time series against a set of reference time points while taking into account all observed data in a time series. \citet{seft} proposed a set function based approach for classifying time-series with irregularly sampled and unaligned observation.
+Another line of work has looked at using observations from the future as well as from the past for interpolation. \citet{Yoon2017} and \cite{Yoon18} presented an approach based on the multi-directional RNN (M-RNN) that can leverage observations from the relative past and future of a given time point. \citet{shukla2019} proposed the interpolation-prediction network framework, consisting of several semi-parametric RBF interpolation layers that interpolate multivariate, sparse, and irregularly sampled input time series against a set of reference time points while taking into account all observed data in a time series. \citet{seft} proposed a set function-based approach for classifying time-series with irregularly sampled and unaligned observation.

 \citet{neural_ode2018} proposed a variational auto-encoder model \citep{kingma13, rezende14} for continuous time data based on the use of a neural network decoder combined with a latent ordinary differential equation (ODE) model.
-They model time series data via a latent continuous-time function which is defined via a neural network representation of its gradient field.
-Building on this, \citet{Rubanova2019} proposed a latent ODE model which consists of an ODE-RNN model as the encoder.
-ODE-RNNs use neural ODEs to model the hidden state dynamics and uses an RNN to update the hidden state in the presence of a new observation. \citet{gruodebayes2019} proposed GRU-ODE-Bayes, a continuous-time version of the Gated Recurrent Unit \citep{gru}.
+They model time series data via a latent continuous-time function that is defined via a neural network representation of its gradient field.
+Building on this, \citet{Rubanova2019} proposed a latent ODE model that uses an ODE-RNN model as the encoder.
+ODE-RNNs use neural ODEs to model the hidden state dynamics and an RNN to update the hidden state in the presence of a new observation. \citet{gruodebayes2019} proposed GRU-ODE-Bayes, a continuous-time version of the Gated Recurrent Unit \citep{gru}.
 Instead of the encoder-decoder architecture where the ODE is decoupled from the input processing, GRU-ODE-Bayes provides a tighter integration by interleaving the ODE and the input processing steps.